ENGLISH CURRICULUM STATEMENT

 In Year 1 we use the Daily Supported Reading Programme alongside phonics for teaching reading.
 The Daily Supported Reading method has a proven track record of raising reading attainment in KS1.
 Children read in ability groups daily with an adult following a set script.
 This instils good reading routines and practice from a young age and helps all children increase their enjoyment and maximize their progress in reading.

-All children from Years 2-6 have a time-tabled half hour daily Reciprocal Reading lesson.
-Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher and their peers through Reciprocal Reading using a rich range of stories, poems and non-fiction.
+All children from Years 2-6 have a time-tabled daily Whole Class Reading lesson.
+Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher and their peers using a rich range of stories, poems and non-fiction.
 Children are exposed to texts with challenging or new vocabulary and words they would rarely hear or use in everyday speech.

 ENCOURAGING AN APPRECIATION AND LOVE OF READING AT HOME AND SCHOOL

 All Moreland pupils from Babies to Year 6 are encouraged to develop their love of reading.
 This is achieved through the positive promotion of reading both at school and home.
 All children are read to at least once daily and every class has access to a high quality, well- resourced book corner.
 Children have opportunities to visit the school library and some classes make regular visits to the Islington Library.
 Children take part in the Islington Reading Road Map Challenge every year and parents and children are encouraged to participate in the Summer Reading Challenge at their local library.
-This term we will be launching the Moreland Reading Passport encouraging children to read a core set of books in each year group.
+The Moreland Reading Passport encourages children to read a core set of books in each year group.
 Children are encouraged to read books both at school and home and are incentivised by certificates celebrating reading milestones.

 Reading is high profile in the school and events such as World Book Day celebrate this positive reading culture.
 Community Partners provide additional funding that enables the school to gift books to children.